HenestrosaDev/ios-interview-questions/README.md

   - **Rendering pipeline**: The rendering pipeline in SpriteKit is optimized for 2D graphics, while SceneKit's pipeline is optimized for 3D graphics.
 This means that SpriteKit can handle large numbers of 2D sprites with ease, while SceneKit can handle complex 3D models and scenes.
   <br>

-  Overall, the choice between SpriteKit and SceneKit depends on the specific needs of the project.
+  The choice between SpriteKit and SceneKit depends on the specific needs of the project.
 For simple 2D games, SpriteKit is often the better choice due to its ease of use and performance.
 For more complex 3D games or apps, SceneKit provides a more robust set of tools for creating complex scenes and interactions.
   </details>

 - 🟩 [How much experience do you have using Core Data?
 Can you give examples?](https://www.hackingwithswift.com/interview-questions/how-much-experience-do-you-have-using-core-data-can-you-give-examples)